-If you believe a child is at risk of FGM, a referral to the MASH is also required.
+If you believe a child is at risk of FGM, a referral to the Children and Families front door is also required.

-- 5.9 KA has a duty to refer any children who are living in a private fostering arrangement to the local authority.
+5.9 The school have a duty to refer any children who are living in a private fostering arrangement to the local authority.
 Private fostering is when a child under the age of 16 (or under 18 if disabled) is cared for by someone who is not their parent or a close relative.
-This is a private arrangement made between a parent and a carer, expected to last 28 days or more, or the school are aware the 28 days has been exceeded. - 5.10 All schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 in the exercise of their functions to have "due regard" to the need to prevent people from being drawn into terrorism.
-See Appendix B for further information on the school's Prevent duty. - 5.11 If any member of staff is unsure about signs of abuse or neglect, they should speak to the Designated Safeguarding Lead.
+This is a private arrangement made between a parent and a carer, expected to last 28 days or more, or the school are aware the 28 days has been exceeded.

+5.10 All schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 in the exercise of their functions to have "due regard" to the need to prevent people from being drawn into terrorism.
+See Appendix B for further information on the school's Prevent duty.

+5.11 If any member of staff is unsure about signs of abuse or neglect, they should speak to the Designated Safeguarding Lead.